 His van conversion skills proved very handy because the interior of his car camper looks incredible.

 The right rear seat is in place and provides a place where to eat, work and relax.
 In place of the front passenger seat, there’s a platform he uses for sleeping and a slide-out table, which Joey uses to cook.
 He removed the left back seat and installed a sink, plugs and some cabinets.
 Next to it, there’s a small trash can.

 At night, the back right of this car camper conversion folds down to reveal the full sleeping platform, which is an impressive 6 and a half foot single bed.
 He uses an inflatable camping mat for a mattress and he made magnetic curtains to dim the whole vehicle.

 With the passenger front seat taken out, there is a lot of storage space under the platform.
-So Cody stores a lot of food down there, as well as his battery.
-The remaining space acts as a footwell when Jody has a friend over.
+The remaining space acts as a footwell when Joey has a friend over.
 He can use the platform as a table for two.